 The Annapurna foothills make for some of the best short treks in Nepal: classic views of Nepal's famous snow-capped peaks, a variety of routes ranging from 3-10 days, and relatively easy trekking given the altitude and local village teahouses.

-The view from Pikey Peak may be the best view in Nepal.
-That’s a bold statement indeed, but Edmund Hillary himself claimed it his favourite view of Everest and I’m inclined to agree with him.
-The advantage of being slightly further away from the big peaks is the views stretch further and encompass more.
+Many say that the view from Pikey Peak is one of the best views in Nepal.
+That’s a bold statement indeed, but Edmund Hillary himself claimed it to be his favorite view of Everest and we're inclined to agree.
+The advantage of being slightly farther away from the big peaks is the views stretch further and encompass more.

 The Khopra Danda trek (also known as the Khopra Ridge trek) is a great alternative to the more popular (and more crowded) Ghorepani trek, taking you higher still to another great viewpoint of the Annapurnas.